Foot Switch Selection Guide

 (single-pole double-throw double-break)

-Two-stage models (models ending in "-2S") have an additional spring mechanism that provides a distinct tactile feel between the activation of each switch.
-The user will feel an additional force after activating the first switch when pressing the pedal down halfway; the user can then either hold at that position or continue pressing the pedal down to activate the second switch.
+Two-stage models (models ending in "-2S", such as G502-MO-2S) have an additional spring mechanism that provides an extra force in between the activation of each switch.
+The user will feel the additional force after activating the first switch when pressing halfway down on the pedal; the user can then either hold at that position or continue pressing the pedal down to activate the second switch.

 In addition to electrical ratings, the enclosure rating is one of the most important factors to consider when choosing a foot switch for a particular application.
 Foot switches typically require one of the following enclosure ratings (for non-hazardous locations), as defined by UL, CSA, and NEMA (see also www.ssccontrols.com/enclosures):